MenNoWar/HearthStone_revived/README.md

-# Hearthstone
+# HearthStone

 ## What..
-Hearthstone adds a consumable stone that brings you back home.
+HearthStone adds a consumable stone that brings you back home.

-- You can set any bed of yours to be the Hearthstone stone "spawn" point
+- You can set any bed of yours to be the Hearthstone "spawn" point
-- You can craft hearthstone in workbench with configurable items
+- You can craft Hearthstone in your Backpack with configurable items
-- Now the hearthstone is a heart
+- Now the HearthStone is a heart stone

-It must be installed in the server and the client.
+The Mod must be installed in the server and the client.

 ## Config

 ### Section [General]
 setting | value | meaning
 --------|-------|--------
-RecipeItem1 | string | The ItemName of the 1st item needed to craft the HS RecipeItem2 | string | The ItemName of the 2nd item needed to craft the HS RecipeItem3 | string | The ItemName of the 3rd item needed to craft the HS itemCost1 | int | The amount of the 1st item needed to craft the HS itemCost2 | int | The amount of the 2nd item needed to craft the HS itemCost3 | int | The amount of the 2rd item needed to craft the HS allowTeleportWithoutRestriction | true / false | when set to false HS will respect the teleport limitations iE metal in inventory
+RecipeItem1 | string | The ItemName (PrefabName) of the 1st item needed to craft the HS RecipeItem2 | string | The ItemName (PrefabName) of the 2nd item needed to craft the HS RecipeItem3 | string | The ItemName (PrefabName) of the 3rd item needed to craft the HS itemCost1 | int | The amount of the 1st item needed to craft the HS itemCost2 | int | The amount of the 2nd item needed to craft the HS itemCost3 | int | The amount of the 3rd item needed to craft the HS allowTeleportWithoutRestriction | true / false | when set to false HS will respect the teleport limitations iE metal in inventory

 #### Hint: